greatxue/cs_notes/README.md

 date: 2023-05-02
 - - -
 * This repository is created to record CS-notes.
-* Welcome, and enjoy Study!
+* Welcome, and enjoy study!